safwanshamsir99/Sentiment-Analysis/README.md

 ![model_architecture](static/model.png)

 ## Results

+## Discussion
 1. The model achieved 85% accuracy during training.
-Recall and f1 score reports 81% and 84% respectively.
-However
+2. Recall and f1 score reports 81% and 84% respectively.

-## Discussion
+3. However, the model starts to overfit after 2nd epochs.
+Early stopping can be used to prevent overfitting.
+The dropout data can be increased to control overfitting.

 ## Credits:
-Shout out to
+Shout out to Ankit152 for IMDB Dataset.
 ### Dataset link
 [IMDB-Sentiment-Analysis](https://github.com/Ankit152/IMDB-sentiment-analysis)